 Return the coarsely pureed kernels to the saucepan and add about 2/3 of the cooking liquid back in.
 Simmer over low heat for about 12 to 15 minutes, until the mixture thickens to the consistency of mashed potatoes and starts to sputter.
 If there is a lot of liquid left, continue simmering until most of it is cooked off.
 Stir in the butter, 3 tablespoons of olive oil, feta and salt and continue cooking over low heat, stirring with a whisk, until the polenta is thick and creamy.

 While the polenta cooks, make the green beans:

 Place the green beans in a steamer basket and steam for about 7 minutes, until tender but al dente.
 Drain and rinse in cold water.

-In a medium frying pan over medium heat, warm two tablespoons of olive oil and cook the onion until soft, about 8 minutes.
+In a medium frying pan over medium heat, warm 2 of the 4 tablespoons of olive oil and cook the onion until soft, about 8 minutes.
 Stir in the garlic.
 Add the tomatoes, raise the heat, and shuffle the frying pan over the heat vigorously to release the tomato juices a little without breaking them completely.
 Season with salt and set aside.